 PERSONAL INFORMATION COLLECTED

-Websites, blogs, and/or apps provided by Fair and Fair, PLLC use online forms for visitors to request information from, or a consultation with, Fair and Fair, PLLC.
+Websites, blogs, and/or apps provided by Fair Law Group, PLLC use online forms for visitors to request information from, or a consultation with, Fair Law Group, PLLC.
 When visitors fill out one of these online contact forms, they may be asked to provide certain personally identifiable information, including name, address, email, and phone number.
-After filling out this form, messages are automatically forwarded to Fair and Fair, PLLC or its representatives, and contact information is saved in a database.
+After filling out this form, messages are automatically forwarded to Fair Law Group, PLLC or its representatives, and contact information is saved in a database.

 When do we collect information?